4th Tennessee Cavalry Regiment (Confederate)

 The 4th Tennessee Cavalry Regiment was a cavalry regiment that served in the Confederate States Army during the American Civil War.

 Overview

 The unit was originally organized as the 3rd Regiment at Camp Robertson, Bledsoe County, Tennessee, in May 1862.
 Four companies were supplemented to James W. Starnes' 8th Cavalry Battalion to form the new regiment.

+The men were from the counties of Wilson, Marshall, Bedford, Rutherford, Smith, Marion, Coffee, and Franklin.

+The regiment was reunited in South Carolina during January 1865, It participated in the campaign of the Carolinas.
+It was included in the surrender on May 9.

 The 4th Tennessee Cavalry saw action at the battles of Parker's Cross Roads, Franklin, Chickamauga, and in the Atlanta Campaign.
 It was later separated into two regiments serving in different departments of the army, one under General Forrest and the other under General Wheeler.
-The two regiments were reunited in January 1865 and served in the Carolinas until surrendering on April 26.
+The two regiments were reunited in January 1865 and served in the Carolinas until surrendering on May 9, 1865.